 Develop and test your actors locally, and only push them to the Apify platform once they are ready using the Apify command-line utility.

-Your actor can start a web server that becomes available on a generated unique URL.
-This is useful for sending messages to actors or to monitor their progress.
+Actors can start a web server that becomes available on a random unique URL.
+This is useful for sending messages to actors or monitoring.

-View and download logs from running or finished actors, in order to debug your code and monitor production performance.
+View and download logs from running or finished actors, in order to debug your code and monitor performance on production.

-Store data from your actors in one of the Apify storages: key-value stores for files and records, datasets for tabular results or request queue for recursive crawling.
+Store data from your actors in one of our Apify storages: key-value stores for files and records, datasets for tabular results or request queue for recursive crawling.